-The and a/an are called "articles".
-We divide them into "definite" and "indefinite" like this:
+The words a/an and the are "articles".
+We divide them into "indefinite" and "definite" like this:

 We use "definite" to mean sure, certain.
 "Definite" is particular.

 Think of the sky at night.
-In the sky we see 1 moon and millions of stars.
+In the sky we see millions of stars and 1 moon.
 So normally we would say:

 Look at these examples:

-Of course, often we can use the or a/an for the same word.
+Of course, often we can use a/an or the for the same word.
 It depends on the situation, not the word.
 Look at these examples:

 A man and a woman were walking in Oxford Street.
 The woman saw a dress that she liked in a shop.
 She asked the man if he could buy the dress for her.
 He said: "Do you think the shop will accept a cheque?
 I don't have a credit card."